tuxable-ltd/meta-scikit-learn/README.md

 This layer contains recipes for building scikit-learn and depenencies in the OpenEmbedded build system.

+## Configurations Tested (zeus)

+The following target architectures have been tested using a x86_64 host PC (Ubuntu 18.04.5 LTS):

+- armv8;

 ## Dependencies

 This layer depends on: